South Africa at the 2011 All-Africa Games: Football

-The Banyana Banyana women’s side is also part of this strong contingent and are still in the running to qualify for next year’s Olympics.
-The South African Sports Confederation and Olympic Committee (SASCOC) are struggling to secure the names of the men’s football team.
+The Banyana Banyana women’s side was also part of this strong contingent and were still in the running to qualify for the Olympics the following year.
+The South African Sports Confederation and Olympic Committee (SASCOC) were struggling to secure the names of the men’s football team.
 SASCOC received the final list of 18 players, however were told on 17 August 2011 that in a meeting between the CEOs of SAFA and the PSL, SAFA were given the indication that the PSL clubs refused to release their players.